Harry Skipper

-Harry Skipper (born April 2, 1960 in Baxley, Georgia) was a football player in the CFL for seven years.
+Harry Skipper (born April 2, 1960) is an American former football player in the Canadian Football League (CFL) for seven years.
 Skipper played defensive back for the Montreal Concordes and Saskatchewan Roughriders from 1983–1989.
 He played college football at the University of South Carolina.

 He now coaches football and track for Thomas County Central High, he also coached wrestling helping four students place 3rd, 4th, 5th, and 6th respectively in state in a 3-year span which is unheard of for this small town school.